-- To get the game started, have your kid flip the top three cards on the deck over and arrange them in a triangle, with one card on top and two beneath it.
+- To get the game started, have your kid flip the top three cards of the deck over and arrange them in a triangle, with one card on top and two beneath it.

 - Have you child draw three more cards from the deck.
 Challenge him to figure out if he can find a way to integrate the cards he's drawn.
 For instance, if the top number is a six, and the row beneath it consists of a two and an eight, he could make a third row of the numbers 4 (6-2), 8 (6+2) and 2 (8-6).

-- if he can't use some or any of the cards, have him put them in a discard pile.
+- If he can't use certain cards, have him put them in a discard pile.

 - He should continue building the pyramid until the deck is depleted.